]]>

 “Interview with Layla AbdelRahim on anarcho-primitivism, red anarchism and veganism“.
 In Czech Green Anarchy; November 2013:

-1. in English (original) Regular PDF and PDF pamphlet version
+1. English (original) Regular PDF and PDF pamphlet version

 “Childhood, Parenting, and Domestication”.
 Interviewed by Andy Lewis for Issue #4 of In the Land of the Living